KellyStOnge/Swift-Godot-2d-Platformer-Game/README.md

 ## Overview

 Welcome to the 2D Platformer Game, a thrilling adventure developed using the Godot gaming engine and exported to Xcode.
-In this game, players embark on an exciting journey through various levels, jumping on enemies and collecting coins to achieve their objective.
+In this game, players embark on an exciting journey through a small level, jumping on enemies and collecting coins to achieve their objective.

 ## Features